PaulBC/grid-sat-solver/README.md

   behavior on  part of a Life pattern.
 - Set grid cell values in initial generation or later (using single-literal clauses).
 - Assign region of grid cells using picture format (e.g. using `.` `*` `?`)
-- Add auxiliary variables to template.
-E.g. `STATOR <- G O` would force STATOR true if booth cell and successor are live.
-A cardinality bound on stators (one for each cell) could eliminate trivial solutions.
 - Extensions to syntax, such as expressing cardinality or symmetry in the input file.
 I have mostly avoided this because it is hard to know where to stop, and it is possible to do many of these things very concisely in Python.